Blagoveshchensk: Early history of the region

 As the Russians tried to assert their control over the region, the Ducher town was probably vacated when the Duchers were evacuated by the Qing to the Sungari or Hurka in the mid-1650s.
-Since 1673, the Chinese reused the site for their fort ("Old Aigun", in modern literature), which served in 1683-1685 as a base for the Manchus's campaign against the Russian fort of Albazin further north.
+Since 1673, the Chinese reused the site for their fort ("Old Aigun", in modern literature), which served from 1683 to 1685 as a base for the Manchus's campaign against the Russian fort of Albazin further north.

 After the capture of Albazin in 1685 or 1686, the Chinese relocated their town, to a new site on the right (southwestern, i.e. presently Chinese) bank of the Amur, about 3 mi downstream from the original site; it later became known as Aigun.

 The series of conflicts between Russians and China ended with Russia's recognition of the Chinese sovereignty over both sides of the Amur by the Nerchinsk Treaty of 1689.

 Russian settlement

 As the balance of power in the region had changed by the mid-19th century, the Russian Empire was able to take over the left (generally northern, but around Blagoveshchensk, eastern) bank of the Amur from China.
-Since the 1858 Aigun Treaty and the 1860 Treaty of Peking, the river has remained the border between the countries, although the Qing subjects were allowed to continue to live in the so-called Sixty-Four Villages east of the Amur and the Zeya (i.e., within today's Blagoveshchensk's eastern suburbs).
+Since the 1858 Treaty of Aigun and the 1860 Convention of Peking, the river has remained the border between the countries, although the Qing subjects were allowed to continue to live in the so-called Sixty-Four Villages east of the Amur and the Zeya (i.e., within today's Blagoveshchensk's eastern suburbs).